It is easier than you think to reduce visual clutter for a calm home. Here are my best tips on how to make your home look clutter-free.

 Finally, it hit me that I had way too many different patterns.
 All of these patterns added extra chaos and visual clutter.

-A little bit of pattern here and there is fine, but try to limit each room to one thing with a bold pattern.
+A little bit of pattern is fine, but try to limit each room to one thing with a bold pattern.

 6. Store Things